Johnson-yue/O-CNN/README.md

 For achieving better performance,  we store all the octree inputs in a  `leveldb` or `lmdb` database.
 Here are the details how to generate databases for O-CNN.

 - Download and unzip the corresponding 3D model dataset (like the [ModelNet40](http://modelnet.cs.princeton.edu) dataset) into a folder.
 - Convert all the models (in OBJ/OFF format) to dense point clouds with normals (in POINTS format).
+Note that some OFF files in the dataset may not be loaded by the [tools](https://github.com/wang-ps/O-CNN/tree/master/virtual%20scanner) I provided.
+It is easy to fix these files.
+Just open them using any text editor and break the first line after the characters `OFF`.
 As detailed in our paper, we build a virtual scanner and shoot rays to calculate the intersection points and oriented normals.
 The executable files and source code can be downloaded [here](https://github.com/wang-ps/O-CNN/tree/master/virtual%20scanner).
 - Run the tool `octree.exe` to convert point clouds into the octree files.